 • 12 nights’ accommodation in your choice of apartments in historic center in Rome - 2 nights, Vieste – 2 nights, Matera – 2 nights, Positano – 2 nights, Sorrento – 2 nights and

-• Private Walking Food and Wine tour in Rome’s Trastevere neighborhood.
+• Private food and wine walking tour in Rome’s Trastevere neighborhood

 • Cruise along the Coast of Gargano.